 NSSharingService class to get information about available services and share items with them directly.
 As a result, you can display a custom UI to present the services.
 You can also use the

 NSSharingServicePicker class to display a list of sharing services (including custom services that you define) from which the user can choose.
 When a service is performed, the system-provided sharing window is displayed, where the user can comment or add recipients.

 Resume is a systemwide enhancement of the user experience that supports app persistence.
 A user can log out or shut down the operating system, and on next login or startup, OS X automatically relaunches the apps that were last running and restores the windows that were last opened.
 If your app provides the necessary support, reopened windows have the same size and location as before; in addition, window contents are scrolled to the previous position and selections are restored.

 To support app persistence, you must also implement automatic and sudden app termination, user interface preservation, and Auto Save.
-See, Automatic and Sudden Termination of Apps, User Interface Preservation, and Documents Are Automatically Saved in Document-Based App Programming Guide for Mac in the Mac App Programming Guide.
+See, Automatic and Sudden Termination of Apps, User Interface Preservation, and Documents Are Automatically Saved in the Mac App Programming Guide.

 When an app enters full-screen mode it opens its frontmost app or document window in a separate space.
 Enabling full-screen mode adds an Enter Full Screen menu item to the View menu or, if there is no View menu, to the Window menu.
 When a user chooses this menu item, the frontmost app or document window fills the entire screen.

 The AppKit framework provides support for customizing the appearance and behavior of full-screen windows.
 For example, you can set a window-style mask and can implement custom animations when an app enters and exits full-screen mode.